shoros55/SamProject1/README.md

 # Tutorial:
 To use the app: <br />
 Use the First Tab labeled "Interior Plants Nursery Supply Availability" to search for specific plant availability: <br />
+1.)
 For example select the Region radio button labeled "Miami-Dade".<br />
+2.)
 Then select "Aglo (Siam)" in the drop down menu.<br />
+3.)
 Then select "10"" in the drop down menu.<br />
+4.)
 Then click "Enter".<br />
 The results of your search will populate under the heading "Availability" in the main panel.<br />
 <br />
 Now try again for Region "Palm Beach".
 (Availability is much more limited here, so begin with the following search):<br />
+1.)
 First select the Region radio button labeled "Palm Beach."<br />
+2.)
 Select "Adonidia Palm (Single)" in the drop down menu.<br />
+3.)
 Select "14"" in the drop down menu.<br />
+4.)
 Click "Enter". <br />
 <br />
-Now Navigate to the Second Tab labeled "Overall Availability by Nursery" by clicking that tab at the top of the page. <br />
+Now Navigate to the Second Tab labeled "Overall Availability by Nursery".<br />
+1.)
+Do this by clicking that tab at the top of the page. <br />
+2.)
 Next select the desired region by clicking that radio button. <br />
 The bar chart displaying that region's nurseries will populate in the main panel displaying what percentage of the overall plant types are available at their location during the current season.

 # ShinyApp.io Link